Tatung F.C.

-Leopard Cat Football Club (大同足球隊), formerly known as Tatung Football Club, is a Taiwanese professional football club based in Taipei, that competes in the Taiwan Football Premier League.
+Tatung Football Club (大同足球隊), formerly known as Leopard Cat Football Club, is a Taiwanese professional football club based in Taipei, that competes in the Taiwan Football Premier League.
 The club, affiliated with the electronics-producing Tatung Company, was founded in 1963 by a group of Tatung employees favoring football activities.
-They are among the first clubs to be owned by private enterprise on Taiwan.
+They are among the first clubs to be owned by a private enterprise on Taiwan.